-This one data set showing the number of Immigration and Asylum appeals allowed under Articles 3 and 8 of the European Court of Human Rights shows that between October and December 2010 alone 13,148 of the 24,331 refusals were allowed on appeal to a First Tier Tribunal.
+This one data set showing the number of Immigration and Asylum appeals allowed under Articles 3 and 8 of the European Convention on Human Rights shows that between October and December 2010 alone 13,148 of the 24,331 refusals were allowed on appeal to a First Tier Tribunal.
 That’s 54% of decisions being overturned in the First Tier Tribunal or more than 1 in every 2 decisions.

 Kiarie and Byndloss

 By way of background, these appeals concerned people who were already living in the UK and had unsuccessful immigration cases.
 The Secretary of State decided to certify their human rights claims so that they would have to bring their appeals from outside the UK, after they were deported.
 This was despite both Kiarie and Byndloss having family members residing in the UK.

 The power to certify claims was granted to the Secretary of State on 28 July 2014 when a new section 94B was inserted into the Nationality, Immigration and Asylum Act 2002 (‘NIA 2002’).
 This enabled the Secretary of State to certify claims when a person who is liable to deportation on the ground that it is conducive to the public good, provided it was not contrary to the Human Rights Act 1998 and provided that the individual would not face a real risk of serious irreversible harm.